-- 1. Solicit a reply to the charges in the student's letter from the course instructor. - 2.
-Determine whether sufficient evidence exists to pursue the appeal.
-If the Chair denies the appeal at this stage, the student may appeal in writing to the Administrative Board of the Graduate School. - 3.
-If, in the opinion of the Chair, sufficient evidence exists to warrant further investigation, she or he will empower a committee of no fewer than three graduate faculty to investigate the charges and render a recommendation.
+1. Solicit a reply to the charges in the student's letter from the course instructor.

+2. Determine whether sufficient evidence exists to pursue the appeal.
+If the Chair denies the appeal at this stage, the student may appeal in writing to the Administrative Board of the Graduate School.

+3. If, in the opinion of the Chair, sufficient evidence exists to warrant further investigation, she or he will empower a committee of no fewer than three graduate faculty to investigate the charges and render a recommendation.
 The Chair will forward the recommendation to the student, the course instructor, and the Graduate School.
 In the event that the committee recommends no grade change, the student may appeal, in writing, to the Administrative Board of the Graduate School.

-Necessary Forms for Documenting Your Progress in the Doctoral Program

-The following list includes the forms, in the order they must be completed, as the student reaches certain milestones in the doctoral program.
-The student is responsible for completing the forms, obtaining the appropriate signatures, and submitting them to the Student Services Manager.
+Necessary Forms for Documenting Your Progress in the Doctoral Program completing the forms, obtaining the appropriate signatures, and submitting them to the Student Services Manager.
 More information and sample forms are found in Appendix B, and Appendix G notes the Illustrative Sequence and Timetable which may be helpful to view when examining the timing of the necessary forms.
 Except for the Curriculum Committee Composition Form and the Required Course Exemption Form, all are available on the Graduate School website.